yasmin-aumeeruddy/SkillsNetworkLabs/README.md

 ### Build a usr server package

 By default the `pom.xml` builds a 'fat jar': `target/mpservice.jar` so we need to build a different package that only includes the server configuration and application (not the server runtime) - a `usr` server package.

+Change the value of line 100 in the `pom.xml` file back to "hello".

 The project's maven pom file includes a maven profile for building a usr package, which isn't built by default.
 Build the usr server package with: